Table of contents

 Local government data for the financial year ending (FYE) March 2025 are provisional estimates for the UK.
 They are largely based on published budget data for England, Scotland, and Wales, and with estimates included for Northern Ireland.

-Data for public corporations in FYE 2024 are largely based on the OBR’s Economic and fiscal outlook – March 2024 report, supplemented by in-year estimates for train operating companies, the Housing Revenue Account, and surveyed public corporations.
+Data for public corporations in FYE 2024 are largely based on the OBR's Economic and fiscal outlook – October 2024 report, and are supplemented by in-year estimates for train operating companies, the Housing Revenue Account, and surveyed public corporations.

 Comparing our data with official forecasts